Unemployment insurance eligibility for California residents is only granted to those who meet the specific

 During the base period, residents must have earned at least $1,300 in their highest paid quarter, or they must have earned a minimum of $900 and at least 1.25 times the earnings they received during their highest paid quarter.
 Additionally, if a worker has been laid off through no fault of his or her own, he or she is eligible to apply for unemployment aid.

 In the event that you quit your job or got fired from work, you may still meet the qualifications for unemployment assistance, depending on the circumstances.
 In order to inquire about your eligibility for unemployment after quitting or getting fired, you must schedule a phone interview with the EDD.
 After speaking to an EDD interviewer and submitting the requested information and documentation, he or she will decide if you meet the qualifications for unemployment assistance.

 If an employer responds in a timely manner, the EDD will mail an additional notice stating whether or not the claimant is eligible to receive benefits or not.
 The notice will also determine if the employer’s account will be charged for a former employee’s unemployment aid.
 Both the claimant and the employer can disagree and file an appeal.

-What are the requirements to get unemployment benefits in California?
+What are the Requirements to get Unemployment Benefits in California?

 Eligibility for unemployment in California is based on a number of different factors established by the California Employment Development Department (EDD).
 Unemployment aid is intended to help residents in need and provide resources in order to help these residents find new employment opportunities.
 Standard qualifications for unemployment in California include:

 - Being able and willing to work.

 - Actively seeking new employment.

 - Being completely or partially unemployed.

 - Being unemployed through no fault of your own.

 - Meeting minimum wage requirements during the base period (12 months).

 - Being approved for training before training benefits may be covered.

 Additionally, residents who have been approved to receive aid in California must meet certain unemployment insurance eligibility requirements each week in order to continue receiving benefits.
 These requirements include:

-• Being physically able to work.
+- Being physically able to work.

-• Being ready to start working immediately.
+- Being ready to start working immediately.

-• Actively looking for employment each week.
+- Actively looking for employment each week.

-If the information provided on the certification does not show requirement fulfillments, you will be contacted by the EDD to schedule a phone interview.
+If the information provided on the certification does not show requirement fulfillment, you will be contacted by the EDD to schedule a phone interview.
 The information you provide will determine whether or not you will continue receiving unemployment assistance.
 If you disagree with the decision that an EDD official has made, you may file an appeal against it.